A Georgian Supra is a feast with a difference. An evening of song, speeches and delicious Georgian-inspired Tasmanian food.

 Local wine, beer and non-alcoholic beverages can be purchased from the bar for reasonable prices.
 Tickets for the Supra including all food and entertainment: $65 per person, children 5 and under free.

 Nino and Joseph will also be running a Georgian Song Masterclass from 11am to 3.30pm Friday 8th January if you are keen to immerse yourself in all things Georgian and learn to sing some of the traditional choral songs before the feast.

-Tickets to the Supra are an add on to the Full Weekend tickets which can be purchased here.
+Tickets to the Supra are an add on to the Full Weekend tickets.